Black Ice Ceramic Coating

 When we surveyed our pro detailing customers on what products would be most beneficial for them, a common theme kept coming up.
 Most of the guys wanted a protective coating that was easy to use, lasted long, had extremely high gloss, amazing slickness, high levels of hydrophobic and self-cleaning ability, and was efficient (meaning very little was needed).

 This is the coating detailers will want to have before the competition gets their hands on it.
 It's efficient, effective, clients will love the results, and it gets detailers a great ROI on coating services.

 The Last Coat proudly brings you, by popular demand, Black Ice.

-Black Ice was formulated for our pro-detailer customers who wanted to offer longer-term coating services to their customers while generating a great ROI for every bottle they purchase.
+With unreal hydrophobic properties, Black Ice was formulated for our pro-detailer customers who wanted to offer longer-term coating services to their customers while generating a great ROI for every bottle they purchase.
 One bottle of Black Ice will put hundreds if not thousands of dollars into the pocket of the pro and mobile detailer.

 Each purchase of Black Ice comes with the following:

 • Either a 4 oz. or 8 oz. bottle of Black Ice, depending on the desired size.
 An average-sized vehicle takes under 1 oz. for one layer of Black Ice.

 • A high-quality sponge applicator for applying Black Ice.